 Guided Flow

-Used for: eligibility checks, document submission, deadline tracking
+Eligibility checks, document submission, deadline tracking

 Isaac: "Am I eligible for home-care benefit?" → structured checklist